Faith or Belief?

 “This means that anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun!”
 (2Cor 5:17 NRSV)

 “For you have died, and your life is hidden with Christ in God.
 When Christ who is your life is revealed, then you also will be revealed with him in glory.”
-(Col 3:3-4)
+(Col 3:3-4 NRSV)

 “I will take you as my people, and I will be your God.”
-(Exodus 6:7)
+(Exodus 6:7 NRSV)

 “But our citizenship is in heaven, and it is from there that we are expecting a Savior, the Lord Jesus Christ.”
-(Phil 3:20)
+(Phil 3:20 NRSV)

-“He destined us for adoption as his children through Jesus Christ” (Eph 1:5)
+“He destined us for adoption as his children through Jesus Christ” (Eph 1:5 NRSV)

 Jesus’ Way to Read Scripture

-When reading the scriptures, it’s important to know what to pay attention to — what matters.
+When reading the scriptures, it speaks quite differently depending on the attention (spiritual sight) we bring to it.
 Is the text primarily communicating propositions?
 Historical claims?
 Is it making an argument?
 Is it telling you rules to follow?
 Is it helping you come alive?
 Is it sustaining your life in hope and peace?
 Is it giving you a fresh set of eyes?
 Is it changing your heart?

 I think Jesus, in his way (“way” implying not just rules or beliefs, but navigating and walking a path) of reading (relating to) scripture, prioritized deep readings — moving in the direction of participatory knowing.
 When confronted by Pharisees in Matthew 22, Jesus reveals his interpretation (and experience) of the scriptures: that all the law and the prophets hang upon two, participatory commandments: Love God, and love your neighbor as yourself.
 It seems the Pharisees were over-propositionalizing (if you allow me me that word) the law, but Jesus appealed to the deeper way-of-being that the law was trying to get people to live into and be changed by (not just “obey” on the surface).